Divide and Conquer: Campaign Map, Remade for 3.2 - v2.1 released!!!

 Images removed (links still) for bandwidth reason (newer preview above)

-For any Permission questions or requests please send a PM to FireFreak111!
+For any Permission questions or modding questions please send a PM to FireFreak111!

 Credits FireFreak111 - Creating the map, implementing everything.
 Emperor of Hell - Many models and textures used for new climates. alreadyded - Base terrain textures used, base Campaign AI.
 King Kong and team - TATW.
 Arachir Galudirithon - For many of the new descriptions/names used within this submod, and massive aid with 2.0 resource placement and family tree modification..
 MIKE GOLF - For many new region descriptions, provided to DaC.
 Arǭmēz - An informative map with great suggestions for regions and their names..